syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Ticks-Customization.md

 # Customizing SfRangeSlider Ticks

-Tick marks can be placed along the track in a uniform manner or it's position can also be customized.
+Tick marks can be placed along the track in a uniform manner, or their position can be customized.

 ## TickPlacement

 The `TickPlacement` property determines where to draw tick marks in relation to the track.
-Available options for this property are,
+Available options for this property are:

 * BottomRight